||1H 2014 Working interest production (boepd)

 The Jubilee Phase 1 development was completed in October 2011 when the last of the initial 17 wells were drilled, completed and brought on stream.

 In 2011, gross production from the Jubilee field averaged 66,000 bopd, reaching 88,000 bopd before declining to approximately 70,000 bopd at the end of the year.
-However, production from the field was below expectations due to reduced productivity in a number of wells.
+Production from the field was below expectations due to reduced productivity in a number of wells.
 The issue, which did not impact the level of field reserves or resources, was remdiated through a work programme successfully carried out in 2012 to regain well productivity.
-This work initially involved the sidetracking of the J-07 production well using a new completion design which is now on-stream.
-However, acid stimulations was identified as the optimum solution to return the wells to their original productivity and a number of these were successful completed in 2012 with production in early 2013 at around 110,000 bopd.
+Acid stimulations was identified as the optimum solution to return the wells to their original productivity and a number of these were successful completed in 2012 with production in early 2013 at around 110,000 bopd.

 Throughout 2013, the reservoir performance continued to be strong and the Phase 1A infill wells were being completed as required and will continue to be completed as required during 2014.
 Planning work also continues on additional development and drilling opportunities that will significantly extend the field plateau.
 The first planned maintenance shutdown of the Jubilee FPSO Kwame Nkrumah was successfully completed in late September 2013.
 The field production was impacted during the second half of 2013 due to a number of unplanned shutdowns of the FPSO’s water injection system.
-The system is now fully operational and reservoir pressure and well capacity have been restored to over 130,000 bopd.
+The system is now fully operational and reservoir pressure has been restored.

 Tullow has already completed the drilling of the Enyenra-6A and Ntomme-4A (Nt-04) water injection wells to better determine the oil-water contacts in each of the Enyenra and Ntomme fields.
 The Enyenra-6A appraisal well was completed in April 2013 after encountering 18 metres of oil pay indicating a deeper than expected oil water contact in the field.
 The Nt-04 well also indicated a slightly deeper oil water contact and good reservoir development, supporting our decision to add water injection facilities to the Ntomme development.
 An injectivity test at Nt-04 is currently being performed to confirm lateral connectivity of the target reservoirs.
 The wells will both be suspended for future use in the TEN development programme.
 A 3D seismic programme is expected to be completed over the TEN and Wawa fields by the end of the first quarter of 2014.